openstack/openstack-ansible-galera_client/doc/source/index.rst

 OpenStack-Ansible Galera client
 ===============================

-This Ansible role installs the MariaDB operating system and Python packages used to interact with and manage a Galera cluster.
+This Ansible role installs packages used to interact with and manage a Galera cluster.

 To clone or view the source code for this repository, visit the role repository for `galera_client <https://github.com/openstack/openstack-ansible-galera_client>`_.